-This is the first time I drywalled anything larger than a patch in the wall, so I made some mistakes along the way that I want to correct when I drywall the other wall in my garage.
+This is the first time I drywalled anything larger than a patch in the wall.
+During this process, I found several things I’ll do differently when I drywall the other wall in my garage.

-The empty space near my ceiling is right next to my garage lights, which highlight any imperfections in the wall.
-The area near the floor is going to be much farther from the light and you’re likely going to have tools or cabinets covering them anyway.
+The empty space near my ceiling is right next to my garage lights, highlighting any imperfections in the wall.
+The area near the floor will be much farther from the light, and you’ll likely have tools or cabinets covering them anyway.

-I also highly recommend getting another set of hands to help you lift the drywall sheets into place and secure them.
-It’s possible to do this on your own, and I’ll show you how to do that.
-Having help makes it a lot easier and lessens the chances that you’ll strain your back in the process.
+I recommend getting another set of hands to help you lift the drywall sheets into place and secure them.
+Doing this yourself is possible, and I’ll show you how.
+Having help makes it much easier and lessens the chances that you’ll strain your back in the process.

-Most drywall sheets come in 4′ x 8′ panels and you can hang them either horizontally or vertically.
+Most drywall sheets come in 4′ x 8′ panels, so you can hang them horizontally or vertically.

-If your garage is 10′ x 20′, you’re going to have to make some cuts, no matter how you hang the drywall.
+If your garage is 10′ x 20′, you’ll have to make some cuts, no matter how you hang your garage drywall.